mikrono/tModLoaderWiki_kr_ko/Advanced-guide-to-custom-UI.md

 # Adding elements

 If you activate your UI now, you might be confused since nothing shows.
 This is because your UI is empty.
-You can add any elements you want to the UISate, and they will then show up.
+You can add any elements you want to the UIState, and they will then show up.

 In your MyUI class, override the `OnInitialize` method.
 For example add a new UIPanel to the state:
 ```cs